danieldonatsch/Advent-of-Code-2024/README.md

 When computing the pseudo random numbers, keep track of the last digit.
 The four last differences, so last digit of pseudo random number i-3 minus last digit of pseudo random number i-4, and so on until last digit of current minus last digit of previous random number, give a four digit sequence.
-We keep track of them (using a hash map a.k.a dict with the four digits as the key) and the price (last digit of the corresponding pseudo random number) as its value.
+We keep track of them (using a hash map a.k.a. dict with the four digits as the key) and the price (last digit of the corresponding pseudo random number) as its value.
 So, we know for each pseudo random series, when the four-digit-sequence appears first and what price it is worth.
 Summing up the corresponding dict values for all the sequences tells us the price we get for each four-digit-sequence.